 I recommend the following recipe:

-4. Oyster Mushroom (Pleurotus species)
+4. Oyster Mushroom (Pleurotus Species)

 Maine has multiple species of oyster mushrooms, but mushroom foraging experts say that the most delicious species are found in the fall, growing on sugar maple trees.

 The oyster has a more complex flavor when compared to other mushrooms.
 It has a hint of seafood flavor mixed with anise.
-They are great to use in stroganoff, soup, and risotto.

 I recommend the following recipe:

-5. Lobster Mushroom (Hypomyces species)
+5. Lobster Mushroom (Hypomyces Species)

 First, this is not a mushroom.
 It is a parasitic fungus that grows on mushrooms.
 Once infected, their exterior turns an orange-red color, resembling the shell of a lobster.
+This parasite most commonly attacks milkcap mushrooms.

 After infection, the host mushrooms take on a nutty, sweet flavor that some foragers compare to lobster.

 If you have an iodine intolerance, the lobster mushroom might cause a sickness similar to an allergic reaction.
-A few ways to eat this mushroom include bisque, tacos, and, of course, a lobster mushroom roll.

 I recommend the following recipe:

-6. Shaggy Mane (Coprinus species)
+6. Shaggy Mane (Coprinus Species)

-This unique species has a cylinder-shaped cap covered in scales.
+Shaggy manes have a cylinder-shaped cap covered in scales.
 It has free gills and white flesh.
 The cap covers most of the stem and is primarily white, but the scales are light brown at the apex.

-You can find the shaggy mane mushroom in parks, lawns, and grasslands.
-They appear in mid-summer until mid-fall.
 They will self-destruct if you don’t get to them quickly enough.
 When the gills start to turn black, the mushroom begins to digest itself and release black “ink.”

 The mushroom has a mild earthy flavor and a buttery texture when the gills are white or pink.
 The taste could easily be lost in a dish with many bold flavors.
-Using shaggy mane mushrooms in pasta, casserole, or savory mushroom waffles is best.

 I recommend the following recipe:

-7. Porcini (Boletus species)
+7. Porcini (Boletus Species)

 Porcini means “piglet” in Italian, but that has nothing to do with the appearance or flavor of this mushroom.
 The brown cap grows between three and 12 inches wide and feels slightly sticky.
 The stem is very thick compared to the size of the cap.

-This is a mycorrhizal fungus and grows in deciduous and coniferous forests, mainly near pine, hemlock, chestnut, or spruce trees.
-The best time to harvest them is between June and October.
+This is a mycorrhizal fungus and grows in deciduous and coniferous forests, mainly near pine, hemlock, chestnut, fir or spruce trees.

 Porcini have a robust and intense flavor.
 They are earthy and slightly nutty with a meaty texture.